jonaszell97/Pipeline/README.md

 ## Installation

-Panorama can be added as a dependency in your project using Swift Package Manager.
+Keystone can be added as a dependency in your project using Swift Package Manager.

 ```swift
 // ...